Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 1: Threats and Vulnerability Analysis (BKA)

-- The usefulness, necessity and purpose of a BKA
+- The utility, necessity, and purpose of a BKA;

-- How does your organization view threats and vulnerabilities in general?
+- How your organization generally perceives threats and vulnerabilities;

-- The difference between a quantitative and qualitative assessment of threats and vulnerabilities
+- The difference between quantitative and qualitative assessments of threats and vulnerabilities;

-- The usefulness, necessity and purpose of a BIA
+- The utility, necessity, and purpose of a BIA;

-- Existing methods for performing a BIA and drawing up a subsequent damage assessment
+- Existing methods for performing a BIA and conducting a subsequent damage assessment;

-- The types of consequential damage and determining a consequential damage picture
+- Types of consequential damage and determining a consequential damage profile;

 Module 3: Introduction to Business Continuity Plan (BCP)

 - What is Crisis Management?
-The characteristics of a crisis
+Characteristics of a crisis;

-- What is the use and necessity of crisis communication?
+- The utility and necessity of crisis communication;

-- The composition of the crisis organization The role of social media in times of crisis Drawing up a Crisis Stakeholdermap
+- The composition of the crisis organization; The role of social media during crises; Drafting a Crisis Stakeholder Map;

 Module 4: Emergency Response Plan (ER)

-- What is a COOP and what is it for?
+- What is a COOP and its purpose;

-- The formulation and basic requirements of a recovery plan
+- Formulating and defining basic requirements for a recovery plan;

-- The different types of recovery strategies and associated quality features
+- Different types of recovery strategies and associated quality features;

-- The importance of backup and recovery of digital and non-digital data; the need for external storage
+- The importance of backing up and recovering digital and non-digital data; the need for external storage;

-- The translation of a process into underlying information systems and the implementation of remedial measures
+- Translating processes into underlying information systems and implementing remedial measures;

 Requirements

-SECO-Business Continuity Foundation (S-BCF) certificate or equivalent is recommended.
+It is recommended to hold the SECO-Business Continuity Foundation (S-BCF) certificate or an equivalent qualification.

 35 Hours